Caleb1991/bertram_beans/README.md

 #### *Adding Coworkers*
 Adding coworkers is foundational to the Bertram Beans experience.
 This can be done by:
 - navigating to the add coworker form by clicking `add a coworker` in the navbar
-- once there, the form will prompt you to enter your or a coworker's name, the names must be unique, so if it's already taken try including a last initial.
+- once there, the form will prompt you to enter an employee's name.
+The names must be unique, so if it's already taken try including a last initial.
 - click submit to create the coworker

 #### *Deleting Coworkers*